Sleep Apnea Therapy – Los Gatos, CA

 Vivos Sleep Apnea Therapy

 We partner with Vivos, a new, ground-breaking system used to treat obstructive sleep apnea.
-We create a customized oral appliance that aims to permanently address the underlying, root cause of this condition, narrow airways that block the flow of oxygen as you sleep.
-You can learn more about this cutting-edge therapy by clicking the link below or visiting Dr. Karamardian for a consultation.
+We create a customized oral appliance that aims to permanently address the underlying root cause of this condition: narrow airways that block the flow of oxygen as you sleep.
+You can learn more about this cutting-edge therapy below or by visiting Dr. Karamardian for a consultation.

 Learn More About Vivos Sleep Apnea Therapy